 Genesis 1:5b And there came to be evening and there came to be morning, day one.

 Up until now, the timeframe in which Elohim did all these things had not been mentioned.
 But with these words, all the acts of creation up to this point are placed in an specific frame of time.

-It is evident that "evening" describes the time when there is no light (beginning after the sun has set), and "morning" is describing the time when there is light (beginning at sunrise).
+It is evident that "evening" describes the time when there is no light (after day 4 when the sun was created it would begin after the sun has set), and "morning" is describing the time when there is light (after day 4 it would begin at sunrise).

 But what exactly is sunrise?
 We all know that sunrise begins when the sun casts its first beam of light over the horizon.
 This moment would begin the morning.

 Now, let's look at the verse again with this understanding: